 Prepared to be scared if you spend a night in one of these campgrounds.
 In case you missed it, or would like a refresher, check out more haunted campgrounds featured in the article we did last year.
 Continuing with our annual tradition of finding the scariest and most haunted campgrounds to spend your Halloween (or […]

 Henry Cowell Redwoods State Park Campground has 113 single-family (mixed-used) campsites set among a mixed evergreen forest and near the Santa Cruz Sandhills habitat.
 Group camping is also available.
 The campground sits in a heavily wooded area of fir and oak trees.
-The campground has modern restrooms including flush toilets and showers.
-Each campsite has […]
+The campground has modern restrooms including flush toilets and showers ($).
+Each campsite […]

 MacKerricher State Park Campground is located on Highway 1 (along the Mendocino Coast) and has 143 single-family campsites for tents, trailers and RVs (up to 35 feet).
-The campground is set up in four areas (West Pinewood, East Pinewood, Cleone and Surfwood).
+There are four loop areas (West Pinewood, East Pinewood, Cleone and Surfwood) in the campground.
 Many of the sites have nice shade under large trees.
-The campground has […]
+There are no […]

 Elk Neck State Park campground has over 250 campsites (some with full hook ups), 15 available cabins (7 mini/camper cabins, and 8 rustic cabins).
 The campground is open April 1 – Nov 30, and the campsites can accommodate tents, trailers and RVs.
-There is also a youth group camping area, a camp store and snack bar and playgrounds.
-The nature center offers fun weekend activities […]
+Reservations are available mid-April to mid-October, off-season camping is first-come, first-served.
+Each campsite […]

 Nehalem Bay State Park features a large campground with 265 campsites for tents, trailers and RVs.
 Each site has electricity, water, a campsite table, fire ring and grill.
 There are also 18 yurts, 17 equestrian and hiker/biker campsites available.
 And there’s also a 2,400 foot air strip in the Park with ‘fly-in’ campsites nearby.
-Sand dunes […]
+Check […]

 Ocean City State Park has 178 campsites located right on the Washington coast and next to the North Bay Natural Area Preserve.
 Campsites can accommodate tents, trailers and RVs(up to 50 feet).
 There are 29 full hookup campsites.
-Each campsite has a table, fire ring and grill.
+Each campsite also has a table, fire ring and grill.
 There are also two group camping areas.
-The campground has a picnic / day use […]
+Campground […]